 Just because you’re pregnant don’t throw away your dancing shoes.

 As your body works hard to grow your baby, you can do your bit by keeping fit, and dancing is such good exercise that even mums-to-be who have never stepped foot onto a dance floor before are advised to give it a go.

 Dance can maintain fitness levels, relieve stress, improve your endurance, and keep your whole body toned and flexible.
 And you may not even notice that you’re doing a workout, so it’s a win-win situation.

 If the thought of a gym session or going for jog leaves you wincing, you may find the idea of dancing more enticing.
 The fun, social aspect can give you the motivation to get up and get moving even when you’re feeling down – whether you choose to take a class or just dance in your living room to your favourite tracks on Spotify, dance is great for pregnant women.

 And there are many dance styles to choose from, all with their own unique moves, so you have plenty of choice when deciding which form is for you.

 Precautions for safe dancing

 Always seek medical guidance – If you’re thinking about taking up an antenatal dance class in your second trimester, then talk to your doctor or midwife first beforehand.
-For any new exercise activity, you will need to receive proper medical advice and guidance.
+For any new exercise activity, you will need to receive proper medical advice and guidance from a health professional.